Why Compassion Matters

 Try this:

-• Before creating, take a few slow, grounding breaths.
+Before creating, take a few slow, grounding breaths.

-• Bring to mind your “compassionate self”: wise, kind, strong, caring and calm.
+Bring to mind your “compassionate self”: wise, kind, strong, caring and calm.
 Let this self guide your creative session and support you to explore and experiment.

 The goal is not to produce perfect art, but to stay in relationship with ourselves, especially when vulnerability arises.
-It can be hard to sit with the discomfort of trying something new.
-Compassion can help us and allow us to be nurturing towards ourselves, as well as creative and playful.
+It can be hard to return to creative practices.
+Compassion can help us and allow us to be nurturing towards ourselves, providing a safe space for us to be creative and playful.

 A Compassionate Culture Starts With Us